-These scholarships are still competitions in the sense that you and a bunch of other applicants are vying for a limited amount of funds.
-Instead of being evaluated on your oratorical or scientific acumen, though, you'll be evaluated on personal qualities.
-Some of these scholarships will really value scholarship whereas others value leadership or community service (or even a combination).
+These scholarships are still competitions in that you and a bunch of other applicants are vying for a limited amount of funds.
+But instead of being evaluated on your oratorical or scientific acumen, you'll be evaluated on personal qualities.
+Some of these scholarships heavily value scholarship, whereas others value leadership or community service (or even a combination of both!).

 This is a bit of a specialty scholarship program—it's meant for students who are serving in student government and plan on taking government courses in college.
-Applicants are judged on leadership abilities, academics, clear speech, logical thought, community involvement, and extracurriculars.
-A total of 104 award winners receive $10,000 each, and an all-expenses paid trip to a conference for the award winners in Washington DC.
+Applicants are judged on their leadership abilities, academics, clear speech, logical thought, community involvement, and extracurriculars.
+A total of 104 award winners receive $10,000 each as well as an all-expenses-paid trip to a conference in Washington, DC, from March 2 to March 9, 2019.

 To be a competitive applicant for this scholarship, you must demonstrate academic excellence in addition to a dedication to serving your community.
-There's a minimum GPA eligibility requirement of 3.75 out of 4.00.
+The minimum GPA eligibility requirement is 3.75/4.00.
 If you'd like to be considered for this award, you must be nominated by an educator at your school, and only one nomination per school is allowed.
 Winners receive a $1,000 prize.
 Schools can request an application here.

 If you're a junior in high school, chances are you've already taken the PSAT.
-Did you know that just by taking that test, you've started the process of entering yourself into this scholarship competition?
-Students compete for this award by striving to get a top score on the PSAT (you'd need to get 209 or higher out of 240 on the selection index to qualify).
-You'd then need to submit an application with some other standard scholarship information.
+But did you know that by just taking that test, you've already started the process of entering yourself into this scholarship competition?
+Students compete for this award by striving to get a top PSAT score (depending on your state, you'll need a Selection Index score of 212 or higher to qualify).
+You must then submit an application with other standard scholarship information.
 The competition gives out $2,500 awards to about 7,500 students every year (with corporate and institutional sponsors giving out additional awards).
 For more info, check out our guide to winning the National Merit Scholarship.

 Like most things in life, you'll be most successful with your scholarship applications if you employ some solid long-term strategies.

-If you're starting the scholarship application process in your junior year, you've got a long road ahead of you.
+If you're starting the scholarship application process in 11th grade, you've got a long road ahead of you.
 This is a good thing!
-Scholarship programs have varying requirements, deadlines, and expectations—the earlier you get started, the better chance you have of getting money your junior (and even senior) year.
+Scholarship programs have varying requirements, deadlines, and expectations, so the earlier you get started, the better chance you'll have of getting money.

-The more independent research you do into smaller, tailored scholarship programs, the better your chances of getting funding for school.
+The more independent research you do into smaller, tailored scholarship programs, the better your chances will be of getting funding for school.
 That isn't to say you shouldn't apply to the big scholarships—you definitely should!—but you should also have some smaller "safety" awards.
-The more niche a scholarship program, the better chances you'll have of winning an award (if you're a qualified applicant, that is).
+The more niche a scholarship program is, the better chances you'll have of winning an award (assuming you're a qualified applicant, that is).

-So do your own research on scholarships programs that operate in your area, or are offered to students with your particular interests or passions.
-You can also visit your guidance counselor, who should have more information on local scholarships.
-Google scholarships in your area—if you have a particular talent, skill, interest, or identity, search for scholarships that are offered to students based on those criteria.
+So do your own research on scholarships programs that operate in your area or are offered to students with your particular interests and passions.
+The easiest way is to Google scholarships in your area.
+If you have a particular talent, skill, interest, or identity, search for scholarships that are offered to students based on those criteria.

-If you want to get a head start on scoping out scholarships, you should check out our comprehensive guides to winning some of the most competitive national scholarships available.
-Learn more about the Coca-Cola Scholarship, the Gates Millenium Scholarship, the Walmart Scholarships, and the McDonald's Scholarships.
+If you want to get a head start on scoping out scholarships, check out our comprehensive guides to winning some of the most competitive national scholarships available.
+Learn more about the Coca-Cola Scholarship, the Gates Millennium Scholarship, the Walmart Scholarships, and the McDonald's Scholarships.